 The Yavapai County Juvenile Detention Center is located in Prescott, Arizona.
-Currently, the facility has 80 beds and in FY2015 - 2016 held 799 juveniles throughout the course of the year.
-When a juvenile is detained in the detention center, he or she is immediately put on a level system that rewards positive behavior and consequences negative behavior.
-Juveniles within the detention center attend school, as provided by the Board of Education, attend treatment, and participate in activities that promote positive character growth.
+When a juvenile is detained in the detention center, he or she is immediately put on a level system that rewards positive behavior and addresses negative behavior.
+Juveniles within the detention center attend school, as provided by the Board of Education, and may participate in therapeutic services and activities that promote positive character growth.

 Wednesdays and Fridays, 6:00 PM-7:00 PM